haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 keeping data.

 The cost of spawning two processes for each computation/task might represent just that bit too much overhead for some applications.
-In our next tutorial, we'll look at the `Control.Distributed.Process.Platform.Task` API, which looks a lot like `Async` but manages exit signals in a single thread and makes configurable task pools and task supervision strategy part of its API.
+In a forthcoming tutorial, we'll look at the `Control.Distributed.Process.Platform.Task` API, which looks a lot like `Async` but manages exit signals in a single thread and makes configurable task pools and task supervision strategy part of its API.